nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 19.md

 Not necessary for me.
 I will say that.
 Yeah.
 Okay.
 So there is, so just just a couple of reminders on kind of what you're what what you're facing there.

 You totally can go after the goblins, and that's not a that's, you know, I'm I'm not telling you you can't, and it's not a good idea or anything.
-But when you were talking to, the chief, chief Krokmar Mhmm.
+But when you were talking to, the chief, Chief Croakmar Mhmm.
 He did specifically say that he's had scouting parties that have gone out to try to find the goblins, and they either never returned or they got confused and ended up going the opposite direction of where they were of where they were headed.
 So there's a little bit of some mystification sort of stuff happening.
 So if so it it is totally legit for you to for you to, you know, plunge into the forest and try and and try and follow the tracks, as well.

 So I'm not saying don't don't do it, but I just wanna make sure that everybody remembers that part of it since it did well.
 Did not.
 So thank you.
 I think I did remember that, but I was like Superheroes.
 Yeah.